aer0ss/aerofs/docs/how-to/setup_syncdet_actors.md

 Connect the VMs to SyncDET
 ---

-Create a file `/etc/syncdet/config.yaml` with the following content:
+Overwrite the file `/etc/syncdet/config.yaml` with the following content:

 ```
 actor_defaults: